 The refrigerator does not dispense water after replacing the filter

 If this happens, the water filter most likely did not snap into place.
-If you feel that it is, and you’re still having issues, it could be the water valve leading to the refrigerator.
+If you feel that it is, and you’re still having issues, it could be the refrigerator water valve.

 To check, re-install the old filter.
 If water comes out of the old filter and not the new one, then there is a problem with the new one and not the water valve.
 If water does not come out of the old or new filter, the problem is with the water valve.